arokem/python-matlab-bridge/README.md

 Next, install [pyzmq](http://zeromq.org/bindings:python) and make sure it's import-able.

-Then, Create an environment variable MATLAB_PATH that points to the Matlab bin directory.
+Then, Create an environment variable MATLAB_BIN that points to the Matlab bin directory.
+Also add this directory to PATH.

 Finally, install pymatbridge.
 To install from the source-code.
 Download the [code zip